 Travel vaccinations

 For some destinations, travel vaccinations may be advised for everyone in the family, including young children.
-Talk to your GP, practice nurse or health visitor at least six-eight weeks prior to departure.
+Talk to your GP or practice nurse at least six-eight weeks prior to departure.
 The age of the child determines which vaccines they may be able to have.

 Find out about routine childhood vaccinations here.
 Make sure your child is up to date with theirs.